DacodaNelson/desktop-messages/README.md

 Some additional features that will be added over time:

-- Better update speeds.
-At present things are a little laggy in terms of seeing new messages.
+- ~~Better update speeds.
+At present things are a little laggy in terms of seeing new messages.~~ (This has been resolved in the latest release!)
-- Notification integration.
-It's always nice when a message notification actually works.
+- ~~Notification integration.
+It's always nice when a message notification actually works.~~ (This works in the current version!)
-- Cookies!
-So you can use the "remember this computer" slider and it'll actually work.
+- ~~Cookies!
+So you can use the "remember this computer" slider and it'll actually work.~~ (Functional as of current version!)
 - Encryption of session storage and browser data by default.
 This way, unlike if you're using a browser, all of your cache and files aren't available to anyone else with admin privileges on your machine, or just physical access.

 ## Installation